kbourne/kmeansk9s.github.io/canc_traj_code/README.md

 At this point, you should be able to run the cells in consecutive order, as they build up data and model definitions.
 Be sure to run them in order!

-Versions are listed in the requirements.txt file.
+Versions are listed in the <a href="https://github.com/kbourne/kmeansk9s.github.io/blob/main/canc_traj_code/requirements.txt">requirements.txt file</a>.